CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

 === "Use Case B: Beacon v2 Network"

-    To facilitate Pheno-Ranker's integration into the Beacon v2 API ecosystem, we propose the addition of a specific term to the JSON Schema of the _individuals_ entry type in [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema).
+    To facilitate Pheno-Ranker's integration into the Beacon v2 API ecosystem, we propose the addition of an optional term/propery to the JSON Schema of the __individuals_ entry type in  [Beacon v2 Models](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema).
 We propose two distinct pathways for query submission to enhance flexibility and security:

     1. The first mirrors the method used within hospital networks, where queries utilize a precomputed vector.
-This approach ensures secure and swift similarity evaluations against an existing database.
-To facilitate this, a Beacon aggregator would periodically aggregate ontologies via the _filtering_terms_ endpoint from each Beacon v2 API, creating a global lookup table.
+This approach ensures secure and fast similarity evaluations against an existing database.
+To facilitate this, a Beacon aggregator would periodically aggregate ontology terms via the _filtering_terms_ endpoint from each Beacon v2 API, creating a global lookup table.

-    2. Alternatively, centers may submit queries using actual `JSON` data (either `BFF` or `PXF` objects`), which should be anonymized or meet the network's security standards.
-This option allows the recipient site to perform similarity analyses either on precomputed data or on-the-fly using Pheno-Ranker's CLI or module, offering greater adaptability.
+    2. Alternatively, centers may submit queries using actual JSON data (either `BFF` or `PXF` objects), which should be anonymized or meet the network's security standards.
+This option allows the recipient site to perform similarity analyses either on their precomputed data or on-the-fly using Pheno-Ranker's CLI or module, offering greater adaptability.

     The response schema can either adhere to the Beacon v2 specification standards or be adapted to include similarity metrics, enhancing the utility and adaptability of the integration.

     ???
 Example "Draft Proposal for the JSON Schema of the `phenoRanker` property"

         Note: In YAML, subject to future modifications: